Residency & Fellowship Programs

-Identified areas of focused clinical practice exist where there is a clear need for advanced/specialty practitioners.
-The focused areas of clinical practice identified by the Commission represent areas of specialty in which Athletic Trainers clearly demonstrate advanced patient-care knowledge and skills.
+Identified areas of specialty clinical practice exist where there is a clear need for advanced/specialty practitioners.
+The specialty areas of clinical practice identified by the Commission represent areas of specialty in which Athletic Trainers clearly demonstrate advanced patient-care knowledge and skills.
 Athletic training residency program administrators have been historically encouraged to select focused areas based upon a specific patient population (for example, pediatrics) or body system (such as orthopedics).
-To help guide the development and advancement of residency programs pursuing accreditation, the Commission has recently established the following eight (8) focused areas of clinical practice.
-Programs seeking CAATE accreditation should design their residency training program within one of the following areas of focused clinical practice:
+To help guide the development and advancement of residency programs pursuing accreditation, the Commission has recently established the following eight (8) specialty areas of clinical practice.
+Programs seeking CAATE accreditation should design their residency training program within one of the following areas of specialty clinical practice:

 CAATE Approved Residency Specialty Areas